ollixx/node-red-contrib-components/README.md

 * support more parameter types ( Buffer, ... )
 * support json schema.
 Could be used as a new parameter type or for validation.
 * have an optional second ouput port on the caller node, that is used on validation errors (e.g. required param missing).
+* allow definition of outgoing message parts in ```component_out```.
+This might be an alternative to setting "purge" or "pass through" in ```component_in```.
+This could be seen as the outbound API, as it defines, what the following flows can expect to get passed in the msg coming from the component.

 ## todos
 * write tests